 for any pair of permutations $\sigma\in\mathfrak{S}^{i_1}\times\cdots\times \mathfrak{S}^{i_k}\subseteq\mathfrak{S}^{s}$ and $\sigma'\in\mathfrak{S}^{i_1'}\times\cdots\times \mathfrak{S}^{i_k'}\subseteq\mathfrak{S}^{s'}$. \end{defn} In the case where $s=s'$ and $I=I'=(s)$, the vector space of $(I,I')$-alternating elements in $W^{\otimes s}\otimes(W^*)^{\otimes s}$ is equal to $\bigwedge^s W\otimes \bigwedge^s W^*$.

 We are now able to state the following theorem from invariant theory. \begin{thm}\cite[Thm.\ 8.4]{kraft1996classical} Let $W$ be a $2n$-dimensional complex vector space and denote by $W^*$ its dual.
-Then, any invariant in
+Then, any element of

-can be expressed in terms of complete contractions and the two determinants: $\det W, \det W^*\in (W\oplus W^*)^{\otimes 2n}$. \begin{proof} See Remark \ref{rmk.: meaning of expressed in terms of} for formal meaning of the expression \textquotedblleft can be expressed in terms of".
-To deduce this statement from the one in the reference, just note that, for any pair of non-negative integers $p$ and $q$, any element of $W^{\otimes p}\otimes (W^*)^{\otimes q}\subseteq(W\oplus W^*)^{\otimes (p+q)}$ can be viewed as a homogeneous polynomial function $(W^*)^{\oplus p}\oplus W^{\oplus q}\rightarrow \C$ of degree $p+q$. \end{proof} \end{thm} Applying Theorem \ref{Thm: invariants under SL} to a general abelian variety of Weil type, one can compute the dimension of the vector space of Hodge classes.
-Indeed, Weil proved the following:
+can be expressed in terms of complete contractions and the two determinants $\det W$ and $\det W^*$ in $(W\oplus W^*)^{\otimes 2n}$. \begin{proof} See Definition \ref{def.: meaning of expressed in terms of} for formal meaning of the expression \textquotedblleft can be expressed in terms of".
+To deduce this statement from the one in the reference, just note that, for any pair of non-negative integers $p$ and $q$, any element of $W^{\otimes p}\otimes (W^*)^{\otimes q}\subseteq(W\oplus W^*)^{\otimes (p+q)}$ can be viewed as a homogeneous polynomial function $(W^*)^{\oplus p}\oplus W^{\oplus q}\longrightarrow \C$ of degree $p+q$. \end{proof} \end{thm} Applying Theorem \ref{Thm: invariants under SL} to a general abelian variety of Weil type, one can compute the dimension of the vector space of Hodge classes.
+Indeed, the following holds:

 \begin{thm}\cite[Thm.\ 6.12]{weil} Let $A$ be a general abelian variety of $K$-Weil type of dimension $2n$.
 Then,